thunks/tman/README.md

 ### How to run CoffeeScript (or others) tests?

-Use `--require` option: `tman -r coffee-script/register test/index.coffee`.
+Use `--require` option:
+1. `tman -r coffee-script/register test/*.coffee`
+2. `tman -r ts-node/register test/*.ts`

 [Here](https://github.com/thunks/tman/tree/master/example/simple.coffee) is a simple example.
 You can require one more modules.

 ### Why not `mocha`, `tape`, `tap`, `ava`?